HiveSQL is a publicly available Microsoft SQL database containing all the Hive blockchain data.

 HiveSQL makes it possible to produce quick answers to complex questions.

 Simply put, a query is a question.
-You ask the server for something and it sends back an answer (called the query result set).
-For example, when dealing with large amounts of data such as the Hive blockchain data, you might want quick answers to questions (queries) such as:
+You ask the server for something and it sends back an answer (the query result set).
+For example, when dealing with large amounts of data such as the Hive blockchain data, you might want to search for the following information: